pygfx/wgpu-py/docs/backends.rst

 The wgpu_native backend provides support for push constants.
 Since WebGPU does not this feature, documentation on its use is hard to find.
-A full explanation of push constants and its use in Vulcan can be found `here <https://vkguide.dev/docs/chapter-3/push_constants/>`_.
+A full explanation of push constants and its use in Vulkan can be found `here <https://vkguide.dev/docs/chapter-3/push_constants/>`_.
-Using push constants in WGPU closely follows the Vulcan model.
+Using push constants in WGPU closely follows the Vulkan model.

 Given an adapter, first determine if it supports push constants::